charleskoehl/parsimonious/README.md

 ## `isPFObject(thing)`

-Return true if thing is a Parse.Object
+Return true if thing is a Parse.Object or subclass of Parse.Object

  * **Parameters:** `thing` — `*` —
  * **Returns:** `boolean` —